 Course Description: This two-day class is designed for the newer officer.
 It covers aspects from the initial response through final resolution.
-Topics include: Processing for latent fingerprints, Photography, Identification of evidence and Collection and preservation of evidence.
-The majority of the class will be hands-on scenario with a minimum of classroom lecture.
+Topics include: Processing for latent fingerprints, photography, identification of evidence, and collection and preservation of evidence.
+Much of the class will be hands-on scenario with a minimum of classroom lecture.

-Additional Information: This is a basic introductory course and does not certify, pre-certify or qualify the applicant for any specialized investigative position(s) and/or additional training.
-Students should bring any crime scene processing equipment that they use on duty, note taking materials and a digital camera (if available).
-Dress will be casual attire as there is hands on processing of evidence.
-Each class has no maximum student limit.
+Additional Information: This is a basic introductory course and does not certify, pre-certify, or qualify the applicant for any specialized investigative position(s) and/or additional training.
+Students should bring any crime scene processing equipment that they use on duty, note taking materials, and a digital camera (if available).

 - Define types of evidence.

 - Recite the values of evidence for a criminal investigation.

 - List the responsibilities of the first officer arriving at the scene of the crime.

 - List the methods of conducting crime scene searches/search warrant execution.

 - List the factors which aid in recognition of evidence during a crime scene search.

 - State when specialized assistance should be summoned to a scene.